Ansar Dine: June 2012

 However, some later reports indicated that the MNLA had decided to withdraw from the pact, distancing itself from Ansar Dine.
 MNLA and Ansar Dine continued to clash, culminating in the Battle of Gao on 27 June, in which Movement for Oneness and Jihad in West Africa and Ansar Dine took control of the city, driving out the MNLA.
 The following day, Ansar Dine announced that it was in control of all the cities of northern Mali.

 July 2012

 In the summer of 2012, members of Ansar Dine broke down the doors of the Sidi Yahya Mosque, which, according to legend, were not to be opened until the Last Days.
 They claimed that reverence for the site was idolatrous, but offered roughly $100 U.S. dollars to repair the mosque.

 November 2012

 Ansar Dine was in peace talks with Mali's neighbours Burkina Faso and Algeria.

 January 2013

 In late January 2013, during the French Operation Serval against the Islamist fighters in Northern Mali, a faction split off from Ansar Dine, led by Alghabass Ag Intalla(h).
-It calls itself the Islamic Movement of Azawad (MIA) and claims to be ready for negotiations and to reject extremism and terrorism as well as any association with Al-Qaeda in the Islamic Maghreb.
+It called itself the Islamic Movement of Azawad (MIA) and claimed to be ready for negotiations and to reject extremism and terrorism as well as any association with Al-Qaeda in the Islamic Maghreb.